airelogic/f4h-docs/README.md

 2012-09-12-how-to-write-a-blog.md
 ```

-Post requires front matter, everything in between the first and second --- are part of the YAML Front Matter, and everything after the second --- will be rendered with Markdown and show up as ‚ÄúContent‚Äù.
+Post requires front matter, everything in between the first and second --- are part of the YAML Front Matter, and everything after the second --- will be rendered with Markdown and show up as ìContentî.
 The following is a post file with different configurations you can add as example:

 ```yaml